 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 But unless the company was recently founded — in which case it most likely is all cloud — it probably has at least a portion of its data and software on physical servers.
 That’s why hybrid cloud, and the larger universe in which it exists, the hybrid IT environment — part cloud resources, part on-premises — is becoming the norm today.

 Adroitly managing that mix of cloud and on-premises IT operations is key to getting benefits such as greater IT efficiency and lower overhead costs, said Murali Balcha, founder and CTO of Trilio, a data protection service provider in Hopkinton, Mass.

-“Essentially, the idea is to leverage the capabilities of various cloud software to implement a better IT for yourself,” Balcha said at the recent OpenStack Summit in Boston, a gathering of users and contributors to the open source software platform.
+“Essentially, the idea is to leverage the capabilities of various cloud software to implement a better IT for yourself,” Balcha said at the recent OpenStack Summit in Boston, a gathering of users of and contributors to the open source software platform.

 Organizations that properly manage a hybrid IT environment, Balcha said, can take advantage of the public cloud when they need it — for moving workloads from on-premises to cloud as needed; shifting applications among different cloud deployments; and dialing up public cloud resources if business demands call for it.